matejsemancik/weird-segment/README.md

 G 3 -> 6
 ```

-This was a fun weekend project.
+This was a fun weekend project and also an excercise on how to write an Arduino library.